yoyotv/Face-identification-implementation/README.md

 Using the caffe engine to extract the feature.

+This repository does not aplly the caffe deploy.

+In stead of the common way that extracts model feature in caffe [method](https://github.com/BVLC/caffe/wiki/Using-a-Trained-Network:-Deploy), I modify caffe/tools/extract_features.cpp to save feature in form txt directly.

 Combined with the c++ in order to implement an application on Raspberry-pi identify the face.

 It is able to switch the model to increase the performance. e.g. Resnet, Mobilenet.